Mr-Abi/Projects/README.md

 # Learning
-This containd the code of linear regression with single feature to predict the cost of medical insurance of new customers for a medical company.
+This contains the code of linear regression with single feature to predict the cost of medical insurance of new customers for a medical company.